-Has your company collected product reviews from another review service?
+Has your company collected product reviews using another vendor?
 You can easily import these reviews to Trustpilot, but please note that service reviews cannot be imported.

-Just provide us with a Comma Separated Values (CSV) file.
-Follow this format with fields separated by semicolons ;
+Provide us with a Comma Separated Values (CSV) file, and follow this format with fields separated by semicolons ;

 Joe;Product Name 1;sku1;"Good product!";5;2015-11-21T01:51:17+00:00 Jane;Product Name 2;sku2;"Bad product :-(";1;2015-11-21T01:51:17+00:00 Maria;Product Name 3;sku3;"It's ok...";3;2015-11-21T01:51:17+00:00